 People with their ideas and pages go underground, which is dark web.
 Those who would like to have a little more anonymity, privacy and freedom in expressing their ideas, without suffering legal consequences or persecution, will find there a place for themselves.

 One of the many dark webs is the Tor network.
-This network is used not only by dealers, pedophiles, killers or degenerates but also by journalists, people who want to avoid persecution, Wikipedia moderators, knowledge seekers and all those who do not want to be tracked by large corporations.
+This network is used not only by dealers, pedophiles, killers or degenerates but also by journalists, people who want to avoid persecution, Wikipedia moderators, knowledge seekers, privacy lovers and all those who do not want to be tracked by large corporations.

 We give up our privacy and anonymity for being able to use “free” services.
 There is nothing for free on the web.
 Every page, every social network gathers information about your behavior on the web.
 Wherever you log in and leave your data, photos, files, information, someone has access to your data.
 Some use it, others don’t.
 Even those who respect your privacy are exposed to attacks and leaks.
 Each of your data is invaluable to corporations and hackers.
 In fact, both parties want your data, only using it differently.
 However, always for profit.
 Your personal data and metadata are products today.
 Be careful what you upload to the network and what data and traces you leave behind.